gonmf/dakilang/README.md

 First, some terminology (these are similar but different from Prolog):

-term - Either a variable or literal.
+*term* - Either a variable or literal.

-variable - Something to be attributed an atom when searching for a solution.
+*variable* - Something to be attributed an atom when searching for a solution.
 Must start with an upper case character.

-literal - A constant.
+*literal* - A constant.
 Like a name, number.
 Must start with a lower case character or algarism.

-rule - A declaration, that can be translates as "X such that Y".
-We want to resolve/satisfy these by finding combinations of variables that satisfy them.
+*rule* - A declaration, that can be translated as "X such that Y".
+We want to resolve these by finding combinations of variables that satisfy them.

-fact - A rule that is so full of itself it needs no Y.
+*fact* - A rule that is so full of itself it needs no Y.

-goal - A fact with one or more (non-free) variables, to be resolved.
+*goal* - A fact with one or more (non-free) variables, to be resolved.

-free variable - Indicates a variable that for the purposes of the rule it's value doesn't matter.
+*free variable* - Indicates a variable that for the purposes of the rule it's value doesn't matter.
 Must be a lower case only.

 Our goal is to state our rules and facts about a domain, and then indicate goals we wish to solve the constraint problem for.